indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_rust_projects.rst

 look for ``python``, ``python3.9``, ``pythonX.Y`` executables on ``PATH``.

-You can forcefully set the Python interpreter to use by setting the ``PYTHON_SYS_EXECUTABLE`` environment variable to the path of a Python interpreter.
+You can forcefully set the Python interpreter to use by setting the ``PYO3_PYTHON`` environment variable to the path of a Python interpreter.
 For best results, use one of the default Python interpreters that your build of PyOxidizer would use.
+Run
-Run ``pyoxidizer python-distribution-extract --help`` to see how you can download and extract one of these distributions with ease.
+``pyoxidizer python-distribution-extract --help`` to see how you can download and extract one of these distributions with ease.